dawid-dahl-umain/editorial-review-prompt-template/README.md

 Copy the `instructions/` folder into your project, then provide all instruction files to your AI:

 ```
-@instructions.md @core-workflow.md @reference.md @examples.md
+@instructions.md @core-workflow.md @review-criteria.md @reference.md @examples.md

 Follow the MRA workflow to review all markdown files in this repository.
 Start with Phase 1 (read-only review and documentation).
 ```

-The AI will have access to the complete workflow, all templates/schemas, and examples.
+The AI will have access to the complete workflow, editorial standards, all templates/schemas, and examples.

 ### Option 2: Single File (Alternative)

 Use a solution like [repo.md](https://repo-md.com/) to convert this repository into one markdown file and provide it to your AI.

 **Pros:** Everything in one prompt
-**Cons:** ~2,300 lines may reduce context space for your actual files
+**Cons:** Larger file (~2,500 lines) may reduce context space for your actual files

 ### Option 3: Core Only (Minimal)